ThemesGravity

 Violas

 Violas are somewhat more difficult to state a "standard model" as, in contrast to the violin there are not many basic dimensions that are considered uniform.
-I will build violas of any size for specific commissions but the model that I have found works quite well is one of my own design.
-It is based on Guarneri del Gesu violin styling and proportion and as such provides very well for the needs of today's concert musician.
-The body length of this design is 16" although this can be modified per request of the musician.
-Using this model I have built instruments as small as 15 1/2" through 16 3/4".
+The model that found worked quite well was one of my own design.
+It was based on Guarneri del Gesu violin styling and proportion and as such provided very well for the needs of today's concert musician.
+The body length of this design was 16" although this could be modified per request of the musician.
+Using this model I built instruments as small as 15 1/2" through 16 3/4".

 The world premier of the Harbison Viola Concerto was also played on a Borman viola.